learosema/webpack-helloworld/README.md

 It is a learning-by-doing project in order to learn the basics of Webpack and HMR.
 I wanted to keep things as simple as possible, but I also wanted to use the preprocessors that I love to use at [CodePen](https://codepen.io/terabaud).

-So, this boilerplate is actually useful to me to create new stuff ☺.
+So, this boilerplate is actually useful for me to create new stuff ☺.

 ## License